jadijadi/lpic1book/content/1011_determine_and_configure_hardware_settings.md

 ## Loadable Kernel Modules
-Linux as any other OS needs drivers to work with hardware.
-In windows you need to install the drivers separately but in Linux, the system has most of the drivers build-in.
-But to prevent the kernel from loading all of them at the same time and to decrease the Kernel size, the linux uses Kernel Modules.
+Linux like any other OS needs drivers to work with hardware.
+In Microsoft Windows, you need to install the drivers separately but in Linux, the system has most of the drivers build-in.
+But to prevent the kernel from loading all of them at the same time and to decrease the Kernel size, Linux uses Kernel Modules.
 Loadable kernel modules (. ko files) are object files that are used to extend the kernel of the Linux Distribution.
 They are used to provide drivers for new hardware like IoT expansion cards that have not been included in the Linux Distribution.

 You can inspect the modules using the `lsmod` or manage them via `modprob` commands.